 I shared my experience of being a New Order Amish teenager in My Story (part 2).

 #8.
 No Shunning

 The New Order Amish do not practice shunning when someone leaves the church.
-(Old Order church members are shunned when they leave.)
+(Most of the stricter Amish church members are shunned when they leave.)